binarybottle/engram/README.md

 My goal was to arrange 24 of the 26 letters in 8 columns of keys requiring no lateral movements, with 2 middle columns reserved for punctuation.

-First, I selected 5 keys on the left and right sides having the strongest finger positions, and assigned to these keys the top-scoring arrangement of the 5 vowels and of the 5 most frequent consonants.
-In prior experiments, vowels on the left got consistently higher scores, so we will continue with vowels on the left:
+First, I select 5 keys on the left and right sides having the strongest finger positions, and assign to these keys the top-scoring arrangement of the 5 vowels and of the 5 most frequent consonants.
+In prior experiments, vowels on the left got consistently higher scores, so I continue with vowels on the left:

 #### **E**, T, **A, O, I**, N, S, R, H, L, D, C, **U**, M, F, P, G, W, Y, B, V, K, X, J, Q, Z
 #### E, **T**, A, O, I, **N, S, R, H**, L, D, C, U, M, F, P, G, W, Y, B, V, K, X, J, Q, Z